 Medical Examinations Might Be Requested

 Once your deposition is over, the other side may ask you to get an “independent medical examination.”
 This is especially common when bringing a lawsuit for car accident damages.
-Your lawyer will prepare you for the examination if it is requested.
+Your attorney will prepare you for the examination if it is requested.

 The insurance company will typically choose the doctor you see for the medical exam.
 They might make it seem like it will be unbiased, but that’s rarely the case.
-The doctor may try to minimize how bad your injuries are or look for other explanations for them besides the accident.
+Instead, the doctor may try to minimize how bad your injuries are or look for other explanations for them besides the accident.

 Your lawyer knows about this tactic, so they will:

-- Prep you to not give the doctor excess information
+- Prep you not to give the doctor excess information

 The Trial Happens (or a Settlement Is Agreed Upon)